Panama’s Special Bocas del Toro- another world

 From Isla Colón, you can easily access all the islands in Torres de Bocas via water taxis, which operate frequently between the islands.
 They are generally on demand and will pick you up wherever you hail them and drop you where you want to go.
 Prices are semi-fixed and much higher for tourists than locals.
 Often, people will grab the phone number of a favourite taxi operator to organise pick-ups or drop-offs.
 Many resorts have boats to drop guests at various destinations.

-The journey itself is part of the experience, with stunning views of the turquoise waters and lush greenery of the surrounding islands.
+The journey is part of the experience, with stunning views of the surrounding islands’ turquoise waters and lush greenery.

 Bicycles are a popular choice on the larger islands.
 Often, you will find walking is easier.
 Many resorts offer complimentary bikes to their guests.
 For those looking to venture further, operators in Colón, or your hotel, resort, or guesthouse, can organise guided tours and private boat charters, providing easy access to more remote areas.